CP1401/Practicals/prac_07/README.md

 File: `dog_years.py`

-In [Prac 3](../prac_03/README.md#4-dog-years) you wrote a program to calculate a dog's age in dog years.
+Below is part of a program to calculate a dog's age in dog years.
-Rewrite this program using a function for the conversion.
+Rewrite this program using a function for the calculation.
+Remember **SRP**, the calculation function will receive a value via a **parameter** and `return` the result.
+It will not do user input or output.
-Write a main function that repeatedly asks the user for an age in human years, then displays it in dog years until the user enters a negative number.
+Write a `main` function that repeatedly asks the user for an age in human years, then displays it in dog years until the user enters a negative number.
 Don't do any error checking on this age.

-Here's the calculation part already:
+Here's the calculation part for you:

 ```python
 if human_years <= 2: